susingha/bluebird/README.md

 * [x] Moved the network handling code into the TweetsListFragment base class
 * [x] Usernames can be clicked to open the corresponding profile
 * [x] Hashtags can be clicked to open corresponding search
+* [x] On Composing a new tweet, reveal the home timeline fragment, scroll to the top and insert the tweet into the home timeline locally.

 ## Video Walkthrough